-- Psique subscribes codes of ethics and good editorial practices, namely:
+- Psique abides by codes of ethics and good editorial practices, namely:

-The Code of Conduct and Best-Practice Guidelines for Journal Editors, of the Committee on Publication Ethics - Committee on Publication Ethics (2011).
-Code of Conduct and Best-Practice Guidelines for Journal Editors.
-Retrieved from http://publicationethics.org/files/Code_of_conduct_for_journal_editors_Mar 11.pdf
+O Code of Conduct and Best-Practice Guidelines for Journal Editors, I Committee on Publication Ethics - Committee on Publication Ethics (2011).
+Code of Conduct and Best-Practice Guidelines for Journal Editors. retrieved from http://publicationethics.org/files/Code_of_conduct_for_journal_editors_Mar11.pdf

-The White Paper on Promoting Integrity in Scientific Journal Publications, of the Council of Science Editors - Scott-Lichter, D. & Editorial Policy Committee, Council of Science Editors (2012).
+O White Paper on Promoting Integrity in Scientific Journal Publications, from Council of Science Editors - Scott-Lichter, D. & Editorial Policy Committee, Council of Science Editors (2012).
 CSE's White Paper on Promoting Integrity in Scientific Journal Publications.
 Retrieved from https://www.councilscienceeditors.org/wp-content/uploads/entire_whitepaper.pdf

-For more details on the ethical obligations of authors, reviewers and editorial coordination, see the tab Editorial Ethics and Good Practices.
+For more details on the ethical obligations of authors, reviewers and editorial coordination, see the Editorial Ethics tab.

 - At no stage of the editorial process are costs set for authors.
 Psique is a non-profit scientific publication.